• Skip to primary navigation

 Infundibular cysts are common in dogs and develop closer to the opening of the hair follicle.
 Keratinaceous cysts are one such type of infundibular cyst.
 These cysts are filled with keratin, a fibrous protein that is the main structural component of skin, hair, and nails.
 Blocked or damaged follicles lead to the accumulation of keratin and the formation of keratinaceous cysts.

-Sebaceous cyst in dogs are another type of infundibular cyst.
-They form when oil secreting glands of the skin (sebaceous glands) release sebum into the follicle and the sebum becomes trapped.
-True sebaceous cysts (cysts with just sebum inside) are very rare in veterinary medicine because there is usually something else present like bacteria.
+A sebaceous cyst in dogs is another type of infundibular cyst.
+They form when oil-secreting glands of the skin (sebaceous glands) release sebum into the follicle, and the sebum becomes trapped.
+True sebaceous cysts (cysts with just sebum inside) are very rare in veterinary medicine because there is usually also something else present, like bacteria.
 This is why many experts prefer the term “inclusion cyst” instead of “sebaceous cyst.”

 Isthmus catagen cysts